Non-Archimedean Whitney stratifications: Introduction

 \section{Introduction}

 Over the fields $\bbR$ and $\bbC$, a very useful tool to describe singularities of algebraic or analytic sets are Whitney stratifications; see e.g.\ \cite{Whi.strat}, \cite{BCR.realGeom}.
-The definition of a Whitney stratification can be translated in a straight forward way to non-Archimedean local fields and in \cite{CCL.cones}, it has been proven that in this sense, Whitney stratifications also exist in the $p$-adics.
-In the present article, we introduce another kind of stratifications in Henselian valued fields.
-These stratifications---we call them t-stratifications---morally are another translation of Whitney stratifications, but in a certain sense, the conditions are much stronger; in particular, they contain a lot of non-local information.
+The definition of a Whitney stratification can be translated in a straightforward way to non-Archimedean local fields and in \cite{CCL.cones}, it has been proven that in this sense, Whitney stratifications also exist in the $p$-adics $\bbQ_p$.
+In the present article, we introduce t-stratifications: another kind of stratifications which exist in Henselian valued fields and whose regularity condition is, in a certain sense, much stronger and in particular strictly non-local.
+To get a first impression, suppose that we have a set $X \subseteq K^n$ for some valued field $K$.
+Any ball $B \subseteq K$ around $0$ is an additive subgroup of $K$ and we can consider the image $X_B$ of $X$ in the quotient $(K/B)^n$.
+A t-stratification for $X$ simultaneously describes the singularities of all those images $X_B$ (in some sense which we will make precise).

-There is a precise relation between t-stratifications and Whitney stratifications: if we work in a well-chosen valued field whose residue field is $\bbR$ or $\bbC$, then a t-stratification in the valued field induces a Whitney stratification in the residue field.
-From the point of view of the valuation topology, the residue field is simply the quotient of a closed ball by a corresponding open ball and there is no reason to prefer one closed ball over another.
-Indeed, a t-stratification simultaneously describes the singularities in all such quotients.
+If we take $B$ to be the maximal ideal of the valuation ring, then the residue field $k$ of $K$ is a subset of $K/B$, so in particular, if $k \subseteq K$ and $X = V(K) \subseteq K^n$ is a variety defined over $k$, then a t-stratification of $X$ induces a stratification of $V(k) = X_B \cap k^n$.
+If $k$ is $\bbR$ or $\bbC$, and under some additional assumptions about $K$, one can show that this stratification of $V(k)$ is a Whitney stratification in the classical sense.
+In this way, although t-stratifications and classical Whitney stratifications live in different worlds, we will prove that the existence of t-stratifications genuinely implies the existence of Whitney stratifications.

-We will mainly use the language of model theory, but we will give algebraic formulations of the most important results; most of the introduction is also supposed to be readable by non-model theorists.
+A different point of view is that the existence of a t-stratification of a set $X \subseteq K^n$ is a very strong statement about the isometry type of $X$ (with respect to the ultrametric induced by the valuation on $K$).
+This leads to the original motivation for this article.
+The main conjecture of \cite{i.QpB} is a complete classification of algebraic (or, more precisely, definable) sets $X \subseteq \bbZ_p^n$ up to isometry.
+The present results yield a proof of this conjecture for big $p$ (depending on $X$).
+To such a set $X\subseteq \bbZ_p^n$, one can associate a \emph{Poincar\'e series} -- a formal powers series, which has been proven to be a rational function \cite{Den.rat}.
+This Poincar\'e series only depends on the isometry type of $X$ and the classification of isometry types yields a new, geometric proof of its rationality for big $p$.